 High in fiber and low in carbs, berries also contain lots of Vitamin C, folate and potassium.

 Cherries, kiwi, plums, peaches, and cantaloupes can occasionally be eaten on a ketogenic diet, as they contain moderate amounts of carbohydrates.

-You can drink coffee and tea on a ketogenic diet, but avoid putting sugar or milk in the beverages.
+You can drink coffee, tea and other natural energy drinks on a ketogenic diet, but avoid putting sugar or milk in the beverages.

 Foods to Avoid